-Magico Expands M-series Range With New M2 Speakers
+Magico Expands with New M2 Speakers

 That’s the way it is, with Magico.
 This high-end US speaker brand has a long gestation period between models.
 With good reason.